demeesterroel/my-vuetify-titan-shop/README.md

 # My Vuetify Titan Shop - Demo Vuetify 3 (Beta) Project

-This is my demo project using Vue 3, Vite, and Vuetify 3.
+This is a fork of a demo project using Vue 3, Vite, and Vuetify 3.

 ## Screenshots